zachaji/agentic_ai/demo1/README.md

-To run from vs code, enter CTRL+SHIFT+P , select interpreter from this project and then select environment from the same folder (drop down appears for the project) Then re-open terminate and run streamlit command Browser opens with localhost and then upload files
+To run from vs code, enter CTRL+SHIFT+P , select interpreter from this project and then select environment from the same folder (drop down appears for the project) Then re-open terminal in VsCode and run streamlit command Browser opens with localhost and then upload files
 ----------